 For insurance, if you need to make an e-commerce website intended to have thousands or millions of users worldwide, a challenge will be to ensure its high availability and fault-tolerance.

-This is a common issue for all projects with a large audience: online booking platforms, mobile fitness app, social networks, etc. Analyzing developers’ expertise, you will find out if they are able to perform the necessary tasks.
+This is a common issue for all projects with a large audience: online booking platforms, mobile app development for the fitness industry, social networks, etc. By analyzing developers’ expertise, you will find out if they are able to perform the necessary tasks.

 10. Prepare a detailed technical specification